Rise of the Footsoldier: Reception

 TimeOut Film Guide (2011 edition) reviewer David Jenkinson describes Rise of the Footsoldier as "a repugnant gangland romp in which ruffians get tooled up with axe handles, baseball bats and Stanley knives then knock ten bells out of each other for two hours."
 After a one-sentence overview, the review concludes that "Leach is then unceremoniously swept aside as the film hastily attempts to give the Rettendon murders a once-over in the scrappy second half."

 In America, Videohound's Golden Movie Retriever also disliked it, throwing the film one bone (out of possible four) and dismissing it as "Brit crime flick, based on a true story, that has nothing going for it but violence".
 Indicating that "Carlton Leach goes from football hooligan in the 1980s to criminal muscle and gangster in the 1990s", the write-up ends with mention of "three murdered drug dealers who were found in rural Essex".

-Series

-A sequel, Rise of the Footsoldier Part II: Reign of the General, was released in December 2015.
-A prequel titled Rise of the Footsoldier: The Pat Tate Story was released in 2017.
-The fourth part is 2019's Rise of the Footsoldier: Marbella.
-A fifth installment, Rise of the Footsoldier: Origins, was released in 2021.